j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 This challenges was really a journey to reverse engineering with a lot of opportunities to ~~suffer~~ learn, review concepts and practice more understanding of other peoples code.
-Every year Google CTF delivers a variety of good challenges and this year wasn't different.
+Every year Google CTF delivers a variety of good challenges and this year was not different.

 P.S.: After I finished to write this article, I saw that [LiveOverflow](https://twitter.com/LiveOverflow) and